Aupajo/human-markdown-reference/README.markdown

 ## How To Use

-Clone the repository or [download](http://github.com/Aupajo/human-markdown-reference/downloads).
+[Download](http://github.com/Aupajo/human-markdown-reference/downloads) or clone this repository.

 Copy the `markdown-reference/` directory to your project.